Large Language Models are Contrastive Reasoners: Experiment

+Table~\ref{table:results_openllm} in Appendix~\ref{appendix:extra_results} presents the results of using various open-source LLMs: LLaMA3-8B, LLaMA3-70B, ChatGLM3-6B, and Qwen1.5-72B-Chat as base models.
+The results demonstrate that Zero-shot-CP not only performs well with state-of-the-art GPT models, but also exhibits significant improvements across multiple sizes of open-source models.

-\paragraph{Qualitative Analysis} Table~\ref{tab:answer_extract_svamp_42st} and Table~\ref{tab:answer_extract_csqa_208st} illustrates examples from SVAMP and CommonsenseQA.
+\paragraph{Qualitative Analysis} Table~\ref{tab:answer_extract_svamp_42st} and Table~\ref{tab:answer_extract_csqa_208st} in Appendix ~\ref{appendix:extra_results} illustrates examples from SVAMP and CommonsenseQA.
 For the example from the arithmetic reasoning task SVAMP, we found that the reasoning process of zero-shot is correct, but it produces an incorrect answer "-4".
 Zero-shot-CoT is disrupted by irrelevant information, resulting in incorrect reasoning processes and answers being generated.
 Zero-shot-CP, on the other hand, is not disrupted and provides both the correct answer and explanation.
-Combining Zero-shot-CoT with contrastive prompting also yields correct answers.
+We can see that the "wrong answer" "-4" from Zero-shot-CP is a real mistake made by Zero-shot.
 For the example from the common sense reasoning task CommonsenseQA, contrastive prompting is able to recognize the word "work" in the question and provide the correct answer, while Zero-shot and Zero-shot-CoT cannot.